Introduction to Imagine 2084 Music Video

 Like any tool, AI can be used for good or evil, and it will be used for both.
 “All is fair in love and war,” said John Lyly’s Euphues, a proverb I recently heard echoed by Russia’s Minister of Foreign Affairs Sergeĭ Viktorovich Lavrov.
 When asked about his country’s alleged war crimes in Ukraine, Lavrov said with a shrug: “It’s war.”
 In other words…all is fair.

-This kind of power will make a big difference in how we live, and like it or not, the enabling technology is so complex that it is a precious few who understand it.
-AI coders are a technological elite, and this creates the danger of an anti-democratic oligarchy — a danger we have been warned about.
+This kind of power will make a big difference in how we live, and like it or not, the enabling technology is so complex that only a precious few understand it.
+AI coders are a technological elite, and this creates the danger of an anti-democratic oligarchy—a danger we have been warned about.

 Today the solitary inventor, tinkering in his shop, has been overshadowed by task forces of science.
 Public policy could itself become the captive of the scientific-technological elite.